-The Ptolemy Project is an informal group of researchers at U.C.
-Berkeley.
-There have been many participants in the project over the years (see "Acknowledgements" on page 39 for a list of contributors to Ptolemy II).
+The Ptolemy Project is an informal group of researchers at University of California, Berkeley.
+There have been many participants in the project over the years (see "Acknowledgements" on page 40 for a list of contributors to Ptolemy II).
 Ptolemy II is the third generation of design software to emerge from this group, with each generation addressing a new set of problems, with new emphasis, and (largely) a new group of contributors.